roobottom/albie-and-ember/README.md

 * This is, at its heart, a story.
 If nothing else is possible, the basic story text should be accessible to all browsers.
 * A functionality Javascript is lazy loaded.
 This then loads-in other assets (including the font) in a non blocking way.
+ * `@media all` is used to cut the mustard, to isolate some of the more advanced css from older browsers that might mangle it.

 ### Usefulness or Novelty (10 points)